shikokuchuo/nanonext/README.md

 communicating with raw sockets.
 This may be used for connecting to arbitrary non-NNG endpoints.

-The stream interface can be used to communicate with websocket servers.
+The stream interface can be used to communicate with (secure) websocket servers.
-Where TLS is enabled in the NNG library, connecting to secure websockets is configured automatically.
 The argument `textframes = TRUE` can be specified where the websocket server uses text rather than binary frames.

 ``` r
 # official demo API key used below